Netflix/fast_jsonapi/README.md

 end
 ```

-### Scope
+### Params

 In some cases, attribute values might require more information than what is
 available on the record, for example, access privileges or other information
 related to a current authenticated user.
-The `options[:scope]` value covers these
+The `options[:params]` value covers these
-cases by allowing you to pass in whatever object shape may be necessary for
+cases by allowing you to pass in a hash of additional parameters necessary for
 your use case.

-Leveraging the new scope is easy, when you define a custom attribute with a
+Leveraging the new params is easy, when you define a custom attribute with a
-block you opt-in to using scope by adding it as a block parameter.
+block you opt-in to using params by adding it as a block parameter.

 ```ruby
 class MovieSerializer